 The currency in Iran is the Iranian Rial (IRR), which is divided into the following denominations:

 Coins: 50 IRR, 100 IRR, 250 IRR, 500 IRR, 1,000 IRR, 2,000 IRR and 5,000 IRR

-Notes: 1,000 IRR, 2,000 IRR, 5,000 IRR, 10,000 IRR, 20,000 IRR, 50,000 IRR, 100,000 IRR
+Notes: 1,000 IRR, 2,000 IRR, 5,000 IRR, 10,000 IRR, 20,000 IRR, 50,000 IRR and 100,000 IRR

-Some expats won't be able to access international banking services, so opening a local account may be the only option for those planning on staying in Iran for anything more than a few months.
+Some expats won't be able to access international banking services, and opening a local account may be the only option for those planning on staying in Iran for anything more than a few months.

 Credit cards and ATMs

 As a result of economic sanctions, it is very difficult to use foreign credit and debit cards in Iran.
 Those visiting Iran for a short business trip should bring enough cash to exchange for local currency.
-Bureau de change outlets can be found at the Tehran airport, most banks and hotels.
+Bureaux de change can be found at the Tehran airport, most banks and hotels.